Main Street School: Description

-Main Street School is a historic school building located at Port Washington in Nassau County, New York.
-It was completed in 1909 in the Georgian Revival style.
+The school was completed in 1909 in the Georgian Revival style.
 It was built as a two-story, brick building with stone detailing and a cement-stucco faced raised basement level.
 A third story was added during a 1917 expansion.

 It features a steep gable roof topped by an ornamental cupola with four clock faces.
 The roof has five gable dormers with round-headed windows.